19 Best Colorants For Epoxy Resin

 While natural colorants bring a unique charm, there are considerations to bear in mind.
 Some natural colorants may be prone to settling or creating uneven colors in resin, requiring thorough mixing.

-Additionally, exposure to sunlight may cause natural colors to fade over time.
-Consider the intended use and display conditions of your resin creations.
+Exposure to sunlight may cause natural colors to fade over time.

 Holographic glitter is like a burst of magic in your creative projects, adding an enchanting and multidimensional sparkle that dances with light.

-It’s particularly popular for achieving a dazzling, otherworldly appearance in a variety of projects, from resin art and crafts to nail art and fashion.
+It’s particularly popular for getting a dazzling, otherworldly appearance in a variety of projects, from resin art and crafts to nail art and fashion.

 Holographic glitter is fun to work with, making it a top choice for resin artists.